-Rhodiola Rosea is member of the Crassulaceae family along with sedum.
-Also know as Roseroot and Golden Root the rhizome has an outer golden skin and inner pink flesh.
-Rhodiola grows in cold regions on rocky mountain slopes from 11,000-16,000 feet and is found throughout the world from the Arctic, Central Asia and the Rocky Mountains to the Alps, the Pyrenees, the Carpathian Mountains, Ireland and Iceland.
+Rhodiola rosea is member of the Crassulaceae family along with sedum and stonecrop.
+Also know as Roseroot and Golden Root, the rhizome has an outer golden skin and lovely inner pink flesh.
+It thrives in cold regions on rocky mountain slopes from 11,000-16,000 feet and is found throughout the world from the Arctic, Central Asia and the Rocky Mountains to the Alps, the Pyrenees, the Carpathian Mountains, Ireland and Iceland.
 Why do I mention this?
 We recognize that like begets like when it comes to the energetics of foods and herbs.
 This tenacious, hardy little plant will transmit its characteristics over to you.

-Traditionally, rhodiola has been used in Russian and European for thousands of years as a tonic or to relieve common bronchial symptoms.
-Since the early 1960’s more than 180 pharmacological, phytochemical and clinical studies have been published since 1960.
-Rhodiola Rosea is the variety most that has been most studied and used and has been certified safe for both animal and humans.
-Most of the studies look at rhodiola’s properties as an adaptogen.
-Adaptogens, a broad and beautiful category of herbs including ginseng and maca, are used to help the body regulate and adapt, by building strength, harmonizing the respiratory, cardiovascular and endocrine system.
+Traditionally, rhodiola has been used in Russian and European for thousands of years as a tonic, to strengthen athletes or to relieve common bronchial symptoms.
+Since the early 1960’s more than 180 pharmacological, phytochemical and clinical studies have been published on rhodiola, with rhodiola rosea is the variety most that has been most studied.
+It has been certified safe for both animal and human use.
+Most of the studies look at rhodiola’s properties as an adaptogen, a broad and beautiful category of herbs that includes ginseng and maca.
+Adaptogens help us adapt – they help the body regulate and tonify by harmonizing and building the respiratory, cardiovascular and endocrine system.
 Generally they are not used in times of acute illness – like when you are fighting a cold – rather they are used in times of health to continue to maintain health and strengthen.

 Rhodiola as an adaptogen